Article Revised August 31st, 2022

 Powder Coating Basics

 EVS Metal utilizes both conventional liquid paint and powder coating for metal finishing.
 The primary difference between the two is that powder coating does not require a solvent since it is applied via electrostatic means.
-Once sprayed, the product is simply cured under heat to form the solid “skin” coating, rather than having to wait to dry.
+Once sprayed, the product is cured under heat to form the solid “skin” coating, rather than having to wait to dry.

-The two most common types of powder coating are thermosetting and thermoplastic, and both utilize an array of common polymers including polyester, polyurethane, polyester-epoxy, straight epoxy and acrylics.
+The two most common types of powder coating are thermosetting and thermoplastic, and both utilize an array of common polymers, including polyester, polyurethane, polyester-epoxy, straight epoxy, and acrylics.

-Benefits of a Powder Coat
+8 Benefits of Powder Coat Finishing for Metal Parts

 - No liquid carrier makes it easier to produce thick, even coatings